Sadie Holloway loves trying out new easy-to-make recipes that help her enjoy a healthy, stress-free lifestyle!

 What Are the Benefits of Planting a Mocktail Garden?

-Being able to pick fresh, healthy produce from your garden is an undeniably pleasant way to provide your friends and family with vitamin packed foods and nutrients.
+Being able to pick fresh, healthy produce from your garden is an undeniably pleasant way to provide your friends and family with vitamin-packed foods and nutrients.
 For people who don't have a large garden space of their own, the yield from a planter garden might not be big enough to make a buffet-sized salad, pie or side dish for guests.
 But a mocktail garden can provide just enough fresh ingredients for you to serve your guests fresh, healthy, refreshing drinks at your next get together.

 Not everyone was born to be a gourmet chef, nor does everyone have the spacious kitchen, the fully stocked pantry and racks of fancy pots, pans and cooking gadgets.
 Mocktail recipes are quick and easy to prepare and by using fresh, simple ingredients grown right in your own garden you can treat your friends and family to creative and tasty beverages that add an elegant touch to your dinner table.

-The endless flavor combinations means that no matter what is on the menu, a classy, tasty and vibrant mocktail can be served with the meal.
+The endless flavor combinations mean that, no matter what is on the menu, a classy, tasty, and vibrant mocktail can be served with the meal.
 A hand-blended, freshly made chilled drink adds a bit of flair that just can't compare to plain juices and sweet colas.
-If you are having an alcoholic event, making a custom drink just for the designated driver is a great way to say "Thanks" for stepping up and volunteering to get everyone home safely.
+If you are having an alcoholic event, making a custom drink just for the designated driver is a great way to say "thanks" for stepping up and volunteering to get everyone home safely.

 Dress up your mocktails with these colorful ingredients.

 Pucker up!
 Lemons and limes add a refreshing zing to chilled patio drinks!

 Did you know that you don't to live in a hot climate in order to grow your own lemons and limes?
-As long as you have a sunny yard that gets plenty of warm sunshine in the summer, you can cultivate small citrus fruits such as Meyer Lemons and Key Limes.
+As long as you have a sunny yard that gets plenty of warm sunshine in the summer, you can cultivate small citrus fruits such as Meyer lemons and key limes.
 Your local nursery or florist can provide tips for how to care for citrus shrubs in the off season.